 Podcast Uit de Kunst

-Photographer Jannemarein Renout, born in 1969, currently lives and works in Monnickendam.
-In 2014 she graduated from the Gerrit Rietveld Academy in Amsterdam with a BFA specialized in photography.
-Jannemarein is currently pursuing an MFA in Painting at the Frank Mohr Institute in Groningen.
-Her artistic practice consists not only of the act of photography, moreover of the invention of new photography techniques and devices.
+Photographer Jannemarein Renout, born in 1969, currently lives and works in her hometown Monnickendam.
+In 2014 she graduated from the Gerrit Rietveld Academy in Amsterdam with a Bachelor of Fine Arts specialized in Photography.
+In 2021 she obtained a cum laude Master of Fine Arts in Painting at the Frank Mohr Institute in Groningen.
+Her artistic practice consists not only of the act of photography, moreover of the invention and use of new photographic and printing techniques.

-Jannemarein has been exhibiting her work since 2013: solo and in groups, in The Netherlands and abroad, both in galleries and museums.
+Jannemarein has been exhibiting her work since 2013, in solo and group exhibitions, internationally, both in galleries and museums.
 Among these occasions are exhibitions at Chetvert Art Space in Sint Petersburg RU, Nederlands Fotomuseum Rotterdam, Dutch Design Week Eindhoven, Photo Museum Winterthur CH, and Galerie Bart.
-The collaboration between Galerie Bart and Jannemarein Renout dates back to 2014 and resulted in multiple exhibitions and fair participations, such as Unseen Photo Fair in Amsterdam, Positions Berlin DE, PAN Amsterdam, and, in the near future, Photo Basel and Volta Basel CH.
+The collaboration between Galerie Bart and Jannemarein Renout dates back to 2014 and resulted in multiple exhibitions and fair participations, such as several editions of Unseen Photo Fair in Amsterdam, Positions Berlin DE, PAN Amsterdam and Fresh Eyes Photo Fair.
 Her photographs are part of the art collections of Delta Lloyd, NN Group, Ministry of Health, Welfare and Sport, De Brauw Blackstone Westbroek, Netherlands Enterprise Agency, Ministry of Education, Culture and Science, and of several private collectors.

 File nr: 01788 | start date: 20200622 | start time: 11:59:36 | end time: 12:18:47 / special edition € 125,-